Labor would clean up politics and have an independent process for BBC chairmanship - ExBulletin

 - Labor would clean up politics and have an independent process for BBC chairmanship

-- Indonesia: 5.1-magnitude earthquake located in the Molucca Sea at approximately 01:29 EST on May 1
+- Japan: 5.3-magnitude earthquake hits off Okinawa Island at approximately 11:22 a.m. on May 1

-- Donald Trump’s legal issues divide the family as Ivanka splits from Don Jr. and Eric
+- Papua New Guinea to host US President Joe Biden on ‘historic’ Pacific visit

-- Willie Nelson’s Hollywood Bowl 90th anniversary celebration is a star-studded event – Daily News
+- British politicians lobbied by Qatargate ‘controllers’ on expensive overseas trips – POLITICO